doj/few/README.md

 The fewer program will convert the short forms to the regular form.

+### Display Filter Regular Expressions

+Display Filter change the way the lines are displayed.
+They take the form of a perl regular expression substitute:

+/regex/replace/

+Because the parsing of this format is currently naive, the strings _regex_ and _replace_ may not contain any forward slash characters.

+The display filter allows the 'i' flag to indicate case insensitive matching.

 AUTHOR
 ------
 fewer is written by Dirk Jagdmann <doj@cubic.org>.
 You can write him